DevelAngel/swayr/README.md

   last-recently-used, focused last and focuses the selected.
 * `switch-workspace` displays all workspaces in LRU order and switches to the selected one.
+* `switch-output` shows all outputs in the menu and focuses the selected one.
 * `switch-workspace-or-window` displays all workspaces and their windows and switches to the selected workspace or window.
 * `switch-workspace-container-or-window` shows workspaces, containers, and